Bankruptcy

 BAPCPA does not address the lack of homestead protection for residents of manufactured housing.
 This type of housing is more prevalent among groups with lower incomes and older Americans.
 In fact, BAPCPA seems to exacerbate the hardship.
 The law also limits the ability of Chapter 13 filers to receive a court-ordered reduction of a mortgage when it is larger than the appraised value of the manufactured home (also known as cramming down).
 It also removed a bankruptcy judge’s discretion to reduce the petitioner’s indebtedness by the amount of the purchase price of a manufactured home.
 It required the use of the home’s market value at the time of filing instead.
 Manufactured homes generally depreciate in value over time (see also Manufactured Housing).

 The bankruptcy code does protect certain assets.
 For example, assets held in qualified retirement plans are entirely safeguarded to ensure that people have adequate income later in life.
 Retirement plans covered by the Employee Retirement Income Security Act (ERISA) are entirely protected.
 These are established by an employer, follow Internal Revenue Service guidelines, and are tax-exempt.
-They include 401(k) plans.
-Non-ERISA plans, such as traditional and Roth individual retirement accounts, are protected but are capped at $1 million.
+They include 401(k) plans. $1 million in non-ERISA plans, such as traditional and Roth individual retirement accounts, are protected.

 BANKRUPTCY: Policy